 - 1 oz London Dry Gin

 - Add ingredients to mixing glass and fill with ice.
 Stir for about 30 seconds or until well-chilled, strain into a rocks glass with one large cube or sphere.
 Garnish with an expressed orange peel.

 Boulevardier Cocktail (Bourbon Negroni)

 - ¾ oz sweet vermouth

 - Garnish: orange peel

-- Combine whiskey, vermouth and Campari in a mixing glass and fill with ice.
-Stir until well chilled and strain into a rocks glass with a single large cube.
-Express the orange peel over the cocktail and add to glass.
+- Strain into a rocks glass with a single large cube.
+Express the orange peel twist over the cocktail and add to glass.